Facts and fictions of the Church

 In his penultimate article on the Search for Truth, John Temple examines the facts and fictions surrounding the origins of the Christian Church and some of its doctrines and dogmas.

 As my regular readers will know I was a minister in the Christian Church for many years.
 Three things contributed to my leaving it.
 Firstly the awkward question that has tested, and continues to test the faith of many Christians: "if God is good why does he allow evil?"
-I attempted to answer this paradox in my second article for Occult Mysteries.
+I attempted to answer this paradox in my second article in this series.
 I will not repeat myself except to say I could not and do not believe in a 'God' that punishes his children, nor one that is made in Man's image with all his vices and weaknesses.
-My second stumbling block is the thoroughly enervating dogma of 'original sin' which is an affront to both logic and religion, if by 'religion' we mean an honest enquiry into the nature of God and Man, unencumbered by dogma.
-Thirdly, the more I did enquire into the religion I was a minister of, the more I realised it was the work of men—not God—many of whom concerned themselves more with worldly pomp and power than the teachings of Christ.
+My second stumbling block is the thoroughly enervating dogma of 'original sin'.
+This truly evil teaching is an affront to both logic and religion, if by 'religion' we mean an honest enquiry into the nature of God and Man, unencumbered by dogma.
+Finally, the more I enquired into the religion I was a minister of, the more I realised it was the work of men—not God—many of whom concerned themselves more with worldly pomp and power than the teachings of Christ.

-My aim, throughout this series of articles, has been to present my readers with an ascending scale of revelation intended to unveil the great spiritual truths that lie concealed in sacred texts of all kinds, with especial reference to the Bible, which is the book I know best.
+My aim, throughout this series of twelve articles, has been to present my readers with an ascending scale of revelation intended to unveil the great spiritual truths that lie concealed in sacred texts of all kinds, with especial reference to the Bible, which is the book I know best.
 How far I have succeeded in that aim I leave my readers to judge.
 In this penultimate article in the Search for Truth, I shall examine the facts and fictions surrounding the origins of the Christian Church and some of its doctrines and dogmas.
-In doing so I can promise you quite a few surprises—both pleasant and unpleasant—though I hope that none of the things I shall say will undermine the faith of any Christians among my readers, for that would be very far from my aim.
+In doing so I can promise you quite a few surprises—both pleasant and unpleasant—though I hope that none of the things I shall say will undermine the faith of any genuine Christians among my readers, for that would be very far from my aim.
 I emphasise the word 'genuine' as there are many who call themselves Christians, particularly in the United States, who are the worst kind of bigoted fanatics.

-I have known, and do know, many within the Church, and many more outside it, who, in their lives and deeds demonstrate the selfless love, compassion and charity which Christ endeavoured to teach his followers.
+On the other hand, I have known, and do know, many within the Church, and many more outside it, who, in their lives and deeds demonstrate the selfless love, compassion, forgiveness and charity which Christ endeavoured to teach his followers.
 The fact that there are others mentioned above who conspicuously lack these virtues and daily betray the Master they purport to follow, in no way negates the great truths he taught or the Age-old Wisdom upon which they are a founded.
-I would like to stress that this wisdom that does not belong to the Christian Church, any more than it belongs to any other religion, past or present, for it is the inheritance of all men and women and is therefore true for all time.
+I would like to stress that this wisdom that does not belong to the Christian Church, any more than it belongs to any other religion, past or present.
+It is the inheritance of all men and women and is therefore true for all time.
 For this reason, as well as others which will be obvious to the discerning reader, this investigation is not intended to provide a 'potted' history of Christianity from it's inception to the present day.
 Such can easily be found in print and on the Internet.
 Rather, it is intended to give the serious and sincere seeker after Truth the plain facts about the early Christian Church and the fictions upon which it has founded its doctrines and dogmas.
 For there are many occult students who, as I mentioned in my previous articles, neglect the Bible in the mistaken belief that nothing of interest lies within it for them.
 I hope that what I have to say may change their minds.

 So without further ado, let us see what we can discover about the early Christian Church in the writings of the oldest historians as well as the later ones—that is to say the most honest and reliable sources, for not all were.